West-Noobic-Engineering-Corps/.github/profile/README.md

   <small>Copyright &copy; 2025 LAZULINE FOUDATION</small>
 </p>

-**The West Noobic Engineer Corps** is responsible for all games and content relating to the Federal Republic Noobia and seekis to keep standards at, or above, the ones set by the 8th Noobic Engineering Corps.
+**The West Noobic Engineer Corps** is responsible for all games and content relating to the Federal Republic Noobia and seeks to keep standards at, or above, the ones set by the 8th Noobic Engineering Corps.

 <p align="center">
   <small>Copyright &copy; 2025 NOOBIC STRATOCRACY</small>